G0maa/bloglist-frontend/README.md

     - E2E testing: `Cypress`
 - Optional to-do:
   - Use third party UI framework as learned in `part7`
+    - I tried to find the easiest, simplest and somewhat "official" one, ended up with `semantic-ui`.
   - do Tests as learned in `part5`
   - do deployment as learned in `part3`
 - Deployed link: https://part7bloglist.herokuapp.com/